 Krog Street Market

-Called one of the ‘Worlds best food halls’ by Travel & Leisure, Krog Street Market is a renovated 1920s potbelly stove and iron-pan factory full of culinary delights from the Tex-Mex at Superica to the new Watchman’s Seafood and Spirits.
-Just opened in June, the joint is already getting lots of attention for their sustainable seafood (with a focus on the gulf coast), oysters and delicious craft cocktails.
+Krog Street Market is a renovated 1920s potbelly stove and iron-pan factory full of culinary delights from the Tex-Mex at Superica to the new Watchman’s Seafood and Spirits.
+The joint gets a lot of attention for their sustainable seafood (with a focus on the gulf coast), oysters, and delicious craft cocktails.
 Krog Street’s retailers are equally as enticing.
-Check out the home wares and stationary at The Merchant to rotating book collections at The Read Shop.
+Check out the home wares and stationary at The Merchant and the rotating book collections at The Read Shop.

 High Museum of Art